Adanos020/egui_dock/CONTRIBUTING.md

 Before your PR is merged, it needs to be approved by one of the maintainers.
 To minimize the review time, make sure all the following requirements are met:

+- Your PR is linked to the related issue – if one doesn't exist, create it first.
 - Code must be formatted with `cargo fmt` (checked by CI).
 - Submitted code must compile and pass all tests (checked by CI).
 - All conversations started in a code review must be resolved once you make the requested changes.